jmielkeway/ccos4rbpi_volume0/chapter12/shell.md

 }
 ```

-You may have noticed one major inconvenience.
-We have coded an if-clause for each shell builtin.
-This makes adding additional builtins painful, as each must have a correspoding if.
+One major inconvenience.
+We have coded an if-clause for each shell built-in.
+This makes adding additional built-ins painful, as each must have a corresponding if.
 We would like to do something more along the lines of:

 ```C
 #define NUM_BUILTINS    (2)